 Decentralised finance - DeFi - has been taking the world by crypt storm lately.
 The term actually refers to a host of different protocols, apps and networks that provide financial services via blockchain technology.

 Uniswap’s native token, UNI, has seen some very impressive price movement since its launch in 2020.
-Many analysts predict that it will eventually surpass the $100 mark, but perhaps not in 2021.
-Realistically, 2022 will be the earliest that UNI will hit triple-digit prices.
+Many analysts predict that it will eventually surpass the $100 mark.
+Realistically, 2023 will be the earliest that UNI will hit triple-digit prices.

 How do I invest in Uniswap?